erickbytes/finsou.py/README.md

 # finsou.py

-finsou.py uses Python's html.parser + Beautiful Soup + regex to parse Yahoo price info.
+The finsou.py CLI uses Python's html.parser + Beautiful Soup + regex to parse Yahoo stock price info.
 With it, you can:

 - print market open, daily price action, market close and after hours summary for each stock
 - export price summaries queried to csv